rcacodedev/Flight-Deals-Notifier/README.md

 ## Overview

 This project is a flight deals notifier that helps you find the best flight deals from London to various destinations.
-It utilizes the Tequila API for flight searches, Sheety API for Google Sheets integration, and Twilio API for sending notifications.
+It utilizes the Tequila API for flight searches, Sheety API for Google Sheets integration, Open Exchange Rates API to convert the value of airline tickets and Twilio API for sending notifications.
+It is a version of a project from Angela Yu's course 100 Days of Code: The Complete Python Pro Bootcamp for 2023.
+The improvements I have introduced are at the exception handling level and the conversion of the currency value from GBP to EUROS.
+I have also added that the user enters the city where they want to fly from.

 ## Features